amboltio/DM-i-AI-2022/robot-robbers/README.md

 ## Run the game locally
 To better explore the game's behavior, the game comes with a game engine itself.
 You can either play the game, using the `run_game.py` script, or create your own script for local experiments.

-Start by initializing of the envuironment:
+Start by initializing of the environment:
 ```python
 from game.environment import RobotRobbersEnv